cindyheqy/cindyheqy.github.io/README.md

 Apr 13:
 Talked with Yunhao.
 He said I can apply for the summer internship in this fall and recommend to me some data science bootcamp.
-Talked with Yu Wang.
+Talked with Yu.
 He suggested me to apply for a CS master degree.
 But I think that's too expensive and time-consuming.
 Ruixuan suggested me to take a gap year but I'm worried about wasting the time.
 Connected with Dajing.
 She suggusted me to do some unpaid projects.
 But I think I need to first acquire some basic skills for coding.
 And I also need to begin doing Leetcode.
 Also very important to revise my resume and build my network!!!